-Whichever way you put it, there’s bound to be somebody talking about food restriction or exercise in relation to their desire to lose weight.
-This can be triggering for people with eating disorders, or anyone really who wants to enjoy their meal in peace without hearing how many calories are in their turkey stuffing.
-Besides, there will be enough talk about COVID-19 and the election—can’t we all just agree on keeping this topic off the table this year?
-Well, it’s not so easy to get rid of diet talk from our family and friends.
-But, with the help of some experts, there are ways of trying to avoid it altogether and quick responses to stop diet talk in its tracks.
-Read on for their valuable tips.
+Because while it’s a holiday dedicated to gratitude, there’s bound to be somebody talking about food restriction or exercise in relation to their desire to lose weight.
+This can be triggering for people with eating disorders, or anyone who wants to enjoy their meal in goddamn peace without hearing how many calories are in their turkey stuffing!

-Tell your family ahead of time that hearing diet talk is triggering for you and request that it not be spoken about while you’re present.
+Tell your family ahead of time that hearing diet talk will not be tolerated.
 “Let’s enjoy our food this year.
 Can we make Thanksgiving a guilt-free zone experience?” suggests Caroline Dooner, author of The F*ck It Diet.
 But if that doesn’t work out, there’s plan B.

 Harrison says that if you’re comfortable, you can even start a discussion about how diet talk and diet culture are harmful to people.
 “It’s helpful to lead with your own experience: Here’s what I’m working on.
 Here’s what I need.
 Not making them feel policed or shamed on how they’re relating to food and their bodies.”

 You may not be able to control what people talk about on Thanksgiving, but at least you have control over how you respond or react.
-And the best part is, you still have a few more days to prepare and tell your support system to stand by in case you need backup.
+Worst case scenario, skip the turkey talk and find a 24/7 McDonalds.